 Initially inspired by a series of events where the outcome hinged on a chance recording by a nearby witness, Parachute has grown into a widespread tool for emergencies, from personal health and personal safety, to investigative journalism and upholding human rights worldwide.

 We believe that everyday devices, like our phones, can go a very long way in keeping us safe and we strive to provide the simplest, fastest and most reliable experience in the event of an emergency.
 As personal devices become more and more ubiquitous, we keep pushing the boundaries of what is technologically possible to make the world a safer place.

 Most tech companies today sell their souls in exchange for funding.
 Venture capital has become so easy that companies have forgotten to run sustainable businesses, and often run their companies to the ground.
 In the words of one ex-CEO, whose company failed after raising $62.1M, "Knowing what we know now, there's no question we'd do some things differently.
 We would have built profitability in from the beginning."

 The allure of the extra money is initially intoxicating: so many possibilities open up.
 But eventually, the honeymoon stops and they are faced with reality: they are enslaved to their debtors/investors.
 They end up trying to do the best not for their users, but for their investors.
 This pushes them to become obsessed with growth at any cost.
 And ultimately, as money runs out or growth slows down, they start engaging in bad practices, like selling their users' data, playing tricks by exploiting human psychology, badgering you with annoying notifications, or turning into a vapid cesspool of clickbaity drivel.

 At Parachute, maintaining our independence is a key principle of how we do business.
-Our users are our investors.
-We charge a fair price and our loyalty is only to our users.
+Our members are our investors.
+We charge a fair price and our loyalty is only to our members.

 The ancient Greek philosopher Epictetus said, "Who is your master?
 Anyone who has control over things upon which you've set your heart".
 At Parachute, we are our own masters, so we can do anything upon which we set our heart.